rafapastor/rickandmorty/README.md

 # Rick and Morty Challenge

-This application serves as a demonstration of a React frontend and a Node.js backend combined to provide an engaging and responsive user experience.
+This application serves as a demonstration of a React frontend and a Symfony backend combined to provide an engaging and responsive user experience.
 It utilizes the Rick and Morty API to display character information and provide filtering capabilities.

 ## Backend